gheorghina/gheorghina.github.io/_posts/2023-07-16-driving-digital-change.markdown

 categories: [lead dev, leadership, architecture, digital change]
 ---

-When starting a huge integration software project, or any other project with increased level of uncertainty and risks, with no clear requirements, there are several best practices and steps that a technical lead(Principal Software Engineer, EM, Staff Software Engineer, Software Engineer.. or anyone else who has the skills) can follow.
+When starting a huge integration software projects, or any other project with increased level of uncertainty and risks, with no clear requirements, there are several best practices and steps that a technical lead(Principal Software Engineer, EM, Staff Software Engineer, Software Engineer.. or anyone else who has the skills) can follow.

 The end goal to keep in mind and strike for is to bring uncertainty to actionable outcomes, to improve visibility and enhance the transparency to various stakeholders from both product and tech side.